The Honors Program 4th floor offices will be open by appointment only & must be scheduled in advance.

 Email: email@example.com | Phone: (319) 467-4685

 Office Hours (409 BHC): Monday, Tuesday & Thursday from 1:30-2:30 PM via Zoom or by appointment.

 When he is not diving into data, Addison keeps busy with backyard beekeeping, working in a local elementary school garden, and volunteering at the IC Free Medical Clinic.
-His door is always open to students to discuss concerns, debate if chaos theory or string theory better define the meaning of life, or the importance of the IRB.
+His door is always open to students to discuss their concerns, debate if chaos theory or string theory better define the meaning of life, and the importance of the IRB.

 - University of Iowa, MS in Molecular Medicine, 2017

 - Southeast Missouri State University, BS in Biochemistry, Microbiology, and Honors, 2014

 Director of Scholar Development